 Now, going back to the accent nail, it's time to complete the cat.
 Start by making sure your base coat is completely dry.
 With your pale pink polish and small dotting tool (you can use a toothpick if you don't have one), fill out a small triangle in each ear.
 Then, make a tiny matching pink nose near the tip of the nail.

 There you have it!
 Super-cute, right?
-Of course, you can add paw prints on the rest of your nails as well and personalize the look as you please.
+Of course, you can add paw print nail art to the rest of your nails as well and personalize the look as you please.
 I decided to compete this look with a matte top coat and am loving the effect, but you can leave it as-is or add a normal top coat to smooth everything out.

 What do you think?

-How did you like this cat-inspired tutorial?
+How did you like this kitten nail art tutorial?
 Will you be trying it out?
 Any questions, comments or suggestions are always welcome so leave them down below in the comments section!